 As coffee roasters, clean water plays an important part in the end result of our product.
 Water quality highly influences the taste of coffee and adhering to water quality standards will influence everything from extraction rate, taste, and coffee equipment longevity.

 Why is clean water so important to us?

-Not only does clean water influence our cup of coffee, it influences our lives, our environment and the communities at origin where farmers and coffee producers do not have access to the same infrastructure for clean water access.
+Not only does clean water influence our cup of coffee, but it also influences our lives, our environment, and the communities at Origin where farmers and coffee producers do not have access to the same infrastructure for clean water access.

 In 2015, on a Fairtrade trip to origin, we were fortunate to be able to visit HOAC (Highland Organic Agriculture Cooperative) in Papua New Guinea.
 Using the Fairtrade Premium, cooperatives invest in advancements for their communities: whether medical, mechanic or otherwise.
 Recently, HOAC used their Fairtrade Premium to invest in the piping of fresh, clean water into their community.
 The access to clean water had been challenging due to water easily being contaminated further upstream from the village.
 With the premium, HOAC members have been able to run a pipeline directly from the source high in the hills above the cooperative straight into the village.
 When we visited three years ago, a single tap served to supply 3 houses, with the plan to eventually be able to direct clean water into each household.

 Support ingenuity and thriving village life in Purosa.
 Coffee from the HOAC cooperative is featured in our Blackall Range Blend and as a stand-alone single-origin filter coffee (listed below) sources from the PNG highlands.
 You’ll love everything about it.